How to Win the Customer Experience Game

 5: Accept Feedback

 Finally, be sure to consider consumers’ feedback when changing your business’ policies or products.
-Consumers want to support your work.
+Consumers want to support their work.
 If you’re looking to improve your connection with a buying audience, you need to listen to their guidance.

 Doing so not only promises to improve your sales, but it also improves your relationship with your audience.